isisbusapps/sharepoint-scheduler-service/README.md

 # sharepoint-scheduler-service

-This is the service used to by the scheduler to communicate with sharepoint through ms graph
+This is the service used to by the scheduler to communicate with sharepoint through ms graph.